Wang Yuqing: Career

 Wang first acted in SBC's Army series before starring in SBC's earliest idol drama, The Flying Fish, in 1983, which catapulted him to stardom.

 In 1988, Wang almost joined Hong Kong's TVB but decided against it, citing his poor grasp of Cantonese and reluctance to leave a stable environment.

-Initially he had left the industry in 1995 to concentrate on his second job as an insurance agent but returned to MediaCorp in 2000 as a freelancer at the persuasion of some friends.
-More recently he became known for playing darker characters and antagonists such as in The Golden Path, Unriddle 2 and Joys of Life.
+Initially, he had left the industry in 1995 to concentrate on his second job as an insurance agent but returned to MediaCorp in 2000 as a freelancer at the persuasion of some friends.
+Wang had become known for playing darker characters and antagonists such as in The Golden Path, Unriddle 2 and Joys of Life.

+In 2020, Wang was cast as a taxi driver who drove in the day and as a spirit medium at night in HBO Asia’s Invisible Stories.

+In 2022, Wang returned to Mediacorp and signed a two year contract with it.

+Business venture

+Wang used to run a Cantonese restaurant with fellow actor Chen Shucheng.
+The restaurant closed after the lease was over.

+In 2022, Wang opened a bistro, Golf Spot Cafe & Bistro, at Mandai Executive Golf Course in Upper Seletar with his girlfriend and three friends.
+In 2025, Wang opened a second bistro, Eat Here, Drink Here Cafe & Bistro, at Punggol Golf Driving Range in Punggol East after he was invited to open a second bistro by an owner of the Mandai golf course where he opened his first bistro.

 Personal life

 Wang is a full-time insurance agent with Manulife Singapore.

-Wang has two sons and a stepson, teen actor Xavier Ong.
+Wang was married to fellow actress Chen Bifeng from 1987 to 1990 and then also fellow actress Tracer Wong from 1991 to 1993.
+He then married Liang Liling from 2001 to 2011 whom he shares two sons and a stepson, actor Xavier Ong.